Kira Waldhalm, '27

 How would you describe the Middlebury experience?

 I would describe the Middlebury experience as intercultural.
-This winter break, I traveled to Panama to compete in the World Universities Debating Championship.
+During my sophomore year winter break, I traveled to Panama to compete in the World Universities Debating Championship.
 During some downtime, I explored the city’s Chinatown, which gave me my first opportunity to use Chinese outside of Middlebury.
 It was an incredible experience to apply the language skills I’ve developed in a real-world setting, reinforcing how Middlebury’s emphasis on global learning extends far beyond the classroom.